Chemical oxygen demand: History

 For many years, the strong oxidizing agent potassium permanganate (KMnO4) was used for measuring chemical oxygen demand.
-Measurements were called oxygen consumed from permanganate, rather than the oxygen demand of organic substances.
-Potassium permanganate's effectiveness at oxidizing organic compounds varied widely, and in many cases biochemical oxygen demand (BOD) measurements were often much greater than results from COD measurements.
-This indicated that potassium permanganate was not able to effectively oxidize all organic compounds in water, rendering it a relatively poor oxidizing agent for determining COD.
+Measurements were called oxygen consumed from permanganate rather than organic substances' oxygen demand.
+Potassium permanganate's effectiveness at oxidizing organic compounds varied widely, and in many cases, biochemical oxygen demand (BOD) measurements were often much greater than results from COD measurements.
+This indicated that potassium permanganate could not effectively oxidize all organic compounds in water, rendering it a relatively poor oxidizing agent for determining COD.

 Since then, other oxidizing agents such as ceric sulphate, potassium iodate, and potassium dichromate have been used to determine COD.
-Of these, potassium dichromate (K2Cr2O7) has been shown to be the most effective: it is relatively cheap, easy to purify, and is able to nearly completely oxidize almost all organic compounds.
+Of these, potassium dichromate (K2Cr2O7) is the most effective: it is relatively cheap, easy to purify, and can nearly completely oxidize almost all organic compounds.

 In these methods, a fixed volume with a known excess amount of the oxidant is added to a sample of the solution being analyzed.
-After a refluxing digestion step, the initial concentration of organic substances in the sample is calculated from a titrimetric or spectrophotometric determination of the oxidant still remaining in the sample.
-As with all colorimetric methods blanks are used to control for contamination by outside material.
+After a refluxing digestion step, the initial concentration of organic substances in the sample is calculated from a titrimetric or spectrophotometric determination of the oxidant remaining in the sample.
+As with all colorimetric methods, blanks are used to control for contamination by outside material.